-Sgt.
-George Dingwall was a Charter Oak State graduate and former Middletown, CT law enforcement officer who lost his life in the line of duty.
+Sergeant Dingwall was a Charter Oak State College graduate and Middletown, Connecticut law enforcement officer who lost his life in the line of duty.
 This special scholarship has been established in his memory.

-This scholarship is available to full-time law enforcement officers from any geographic region of the United States.
-Preference, however, is given to law enforcement officers within the State of Connecticut.
+The scholarship is open to those employed in the public safety field from any geographic region within the United States.
+Preference, however, is given to law enforcement officers within Connecticut.
+The scholarship can be used to cover the cost of tuition, fees, books, or other educational expenses.